Mani007/AdvContextAPI/README.md

 2. Provider
 For providing context data to right component.
 3. Consumer
 For consumption of context data at the right component. **The best way for consuming context API data is to use useContext hook.**

+### useEffect Hook
+Tis is also very important hook which often used to fetch the API data.